watertrans/python-flask-devcontainers/README.md

 - Install the VS Code Docker extension.

 ## Develop
+To run this template, you will need the Supabase URL and KEY.
+Please create a .env file following the instructions in config.yaml.

 - Open the `src` folder in Visual Studio Code.
 - Use Command Palette (F1) and select `Dev Containers: Reopen in Container`.
 - Start debugging by pressing the `F5` key.